input-output-hk/vrf/README.md

 crate.
 The implementation of the vrf over libsodium differs in the elligator2 function, which would make this crate incompatible with the libsodium generated outputs. `curve25519-dalek`'s API does not allow us to modify the elligator2 function, which makes use rely on a fork.
+In particular, [here](https://github.com/input-output-hk/libsodium/blob/draft-irtf-cfrg-vrf-03/src/libsodium/crypto_vrf/ietfdraft03/convert.c#L84) we clear the sign bit, when it should be cleared only [here](https://github.com/input-output-hk/libsodium/blob/draft-irtf-cfrg-vrf-03/src/libsodium/crypto_core/ed25519/ref10/ed25519_ref10.c#L2527)
+(according to the latest standards).
+This does not reduce the security of the scheme, but makes it incompatible with other implementations.

-We are actively working in the improvement of the vrf implementation, and this problem should be resolved soon.
+We are actively working in the improvement of the vrf implementation, and this problem will be resolved soon.
+This crate MUST NOT be used in production until this problem is resolved.

 ## Minimal working example
 To effectively run the tests comparing the VRF implementation and the libsodium